Kyan1de/featheros/README.md

 ok so making my own bootloader, while fun and interesting, is NOT the way to go for this project. so from now on, im just going to use a bootloader someone else wrote, specifically [Limine](https://github.com/Limine-Bootloader/Limine).
+I may end up making a bootloader for this later on and have it chainload on systems with other bootloaders

 # goals